18F/hub/README.md

 $ git submodule update --remote
 ```

 By default, `./go serve` will build the site with data from [_data/private](_data/private) if it is available.
 Not all data in `_data/private` is actually private, but data that should not be shared outside the team is marked by nesting it within `private:` attributes.
-To build in "public mode" so that information marked as private doesn't appear in the generated site, execute:
+To build in "public mode" so that information marked as private doesn't appear in the generated site:

 ```
 $ ./go serve_public